MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-copy-link-guide-step.md

 # Copy a link to a guide or step

-You can copy a link to a guide or a step.
-You might want to do this:
+You might want to copy a link to a guide or a step:

 - If you want to share the link with another author through email or chat.